Arindam5294/Humpgens/README.md

 This repository is made to represent the ORDINALS and their On chain Json/SVG Formats together.
 Why JSON ?
 Why not original files?
 We're here creating a Ordinal collection for Brc 2.0 utility and usage.
 Brc20 used to be fun with json and text inscriptions.
 We're here trying to bring back the bridge between Ordinals and Brc20 .

-⚠️🚨FYI: No launchpad currently provides a launchpad support for json collection minting with Whitelisting features.
-So we had to convert all the 111 jsons to SVG files to ease of representation on a launchpad.

 How to find your linked ordinal?

 There'll be a HTML given below, in which there will be the option to your enter your secret code to unlock your Ordinal.